tmaiello/herptest/README.md

 - `peng`, a command line tool to run a project test suite as specified by the user.
 - `peng-gui`, a graphical interface built on top of the other command-line tools in this package.
 - `csv-upload`, a CLI tool to automatically push a well formatted CSV of student grades and comments to a specified assignment.
+- `peng-canvas`, a CLI tool to automatically push a test suite results summary CSV to a Canvas assignment.
+Also has the ability to pull submissions from a selected assignment.

 ## PengTest Toolbox (`pengtest.toolbox`)